sungsoo-ahn/2025/_posts/2025-04-28-towards-more-rigorous-llm-evals.md

 # 4. Critical analysis and re-evaluation

+**Note:**
-**Note:** We run some additional simple, small-scale experiments to provide additional empirical evidence for our claims.
+We run some additional small-scale experiments to provide empirical evidence for the claims we make in this post.
-We will use two of the models that were evaluated in the paper: Llama-3-8B-Instruct and Phi-3.5-mini-Instruct.
+We use two of the models that were evaluated in the paper: Llama-3-8B-Instruct and Phi-3.5-mini-Instruct.
 All code will be made available on GitHub.